lordnull/dice.js/README.md

     1d20 + 10

+That is a valid statement for a dice roll.
+The 'd' seperator is case insensitve:

+    1D20 + 10

-That is a valid statement for dice.roll.
-You could simplify it a bit, in
+You could simplify it a bit, in fact:
-fact:

     d20 + 10
+    D20 + 10

 There are times when you would need to roll multiple sets of dice: